-- Check out the Success Stories page on The Leaf as well as the customer photos for a little inspiration.
+- Check out the Success Stories page on The Leaf Weight Loss Blog as well as the customer photos for a little inspiration.

 - Read this article: 10 Tips for Finding Your Weight Loss Motivation >

-- Hold yourself accountable and watch your weight loss progress by logging your weekly weight using the NuMi app.
+- Hold yourself accountable and watch your weight loss program progress by logging your weekly weight loss using the NuMi app.

 - Contact a weight loss counselor.
 They’re on-call and ready to help when those tough moments hit.